tylertitsworth/5th-age-srd/Classes/Paladin.md

 If an enemy targets you with an attack, that enemy takes negative energy damage equal to 10 + your Charisma modifier.
 The enemy with the most hit points on the battlefield is immune to the effect.

+#### Cleaving Smite

-**Cleaving Smite (Smite Power):** Hit or miss, deal the Smite extra damage to a number of additional nearby enemies equal to your Charisma modifier.
+Hit or miss, deal the Smite extra damage to a number of additional nearby enemies equal to your Charisma modifier.
 Choose targets by their hit point total, starting with the lowest.

 ---